Magilligan: Landmarks

 There is a well-preserved Martello Tower at Magilligan Point, built between 1815 and 1817.
 It is one of the northernmost of the 74 towers built along the coasts of Ireland during the Napoleonic Wars.

 HM Prison Magilligan is situated along the main road (Point Road) running out to Magilligan Point.
 It opened in 1972 and has a capacity of 568 prisoners.

+There is a statue of Manannán mac Lir at the Binevenagh Viewpoint facing the sea, installed in 2013.
+It was made by John Sutton.
+The statue was stolen in 2016 in an alleged act of religious extremism as a cross with the words 'You shall have no other gods before me' was put in its place.
+It however, was found a year later, destroyed 300 meters from where it stood.
+It was replaced by the now-defunct Limavady Borough Council for a price of £10,000.